 composer.json file doesn’t contain the

-You can use this method of getting sample data for both Magento Open Source or Magento Commerce, but you must use the same authentication keys you used to install Magento.
+You can use this method of getting sample data for both Magento Open Source or Adobe Commerce, but you must use the same authentication keys you used to install Magento.

 If you encounter errors, such as